crnlskn/ButtplACT/README.md

 # HOW

-Download a release, unblock the contained dlls, extract them into your ACT folder, load the plugin, configure the plugin, click "Ready!"
+Download a release, unblock the contained dlls, extract them into your ACT folder, load the plugin, configure the plugin, click `Ready!`

-Configuration happens via six elements on the "ButtplACT.dll" tab, the text box next to the "Target" label identifies the target that is to be observed by the plugin.
+Configuration happens via six elements on the `ButtplACT.dll` tab, the text box next to the `Target` label identifies the target that is to be observed by the plugin.
 Due to how ACT works, if you want your vibrator to react to your own character being hit, you need to enter `YOU`, for any other character it needs to be the full, exact name, as it appears in the `Encounter` tab.

-The text box next to the "Base intensity" label configures the base intensity of vibration during combat, in percent (i.e. 0 to 100), whereas the text next to the "Impact intensity" label configures the intensity of vibration when the target is the target of any action.
+The text box next to the `Base intensity` label configures the base intensity of vibration during combat, in percent (i.e. 0 to 100), whereas the text next to the `Impact intensity` label configures the intensity of vibration when the target is the target of any action.

-The "Scan for devices" scans for devices.
+The `Scan for devices` scans for devices.
 Although Buttplug supports **a lot** of devices as well as different means of connecting them, ButtplACT currently only supports bluetooth vibrators.
 Do not pair your device with your computer or phone or anything else, just turn it on and click the button.
 A few seconds later the device will show up in the list next to the button, where you can select it.
 The device should vibrate at 50% for a short moment when you check the checkbox next to its name.

-After all of this is configured you can click the "Ready!" button.
-This will grey out all the elements and change the "Ready!" text into "Stop," and you're good to go.
+After all of this is configured you can click the `Ready!` button.
+This will grey out all the elements and change the `Ready!` text into `Stop` and you're good to go.